livigbaji/ALC37DaysOfCode/README.md

 # ALC37DaysOfCode
-Andela Learning Community 7 days of code Challenge for Mobile Web Specialist
+Andela Learning Community 7 days of code Challenge for Mobile Web Specialist and is located [Here](https://bestbrain10.github.io/ALC37DaysOfCode)

 ## About